siddmittal/GEMpRF-DemoKit/README.md

 # GEMpRF Demo

+Licensed under the BSD 3-Clause License — see `LICENSE`.

 This repository provides a minimal demo and utilities for running the GEMpRF analysis pipeline on a small example dataset.
 It includes an example configuration, demo stimuli and helper utilities to make running the demo easier on different systems.